 Since the external surface temperatures of an insulated facade are lower (due to the lower heat transfer through the wall), facades with external insulation tend to be colonized by algae and microorganisms more frequently.

 Question: Does the insulation of facades lead to an increased risk of fire?

 Just like the wood in the roof structure or in the half-timbered building, the styrofoam/polystyrene is basically also combustible in a thermal insulation composite system.
 There are also numerous objects inside the flammable building and may also release highly toxic gases when burned.
 However, one should not imagine that one can simply light a thermal insulation composite system with a match.

 If you want a non-combustible thermal insulation composite system, you can alternatively choose mineral wool or rock wool as an insulating material.
 These insulation materials are not flammable.
 Furthermore, a curtain wall or the additional construction of a front wall can support fire protection.

 Question: Does insulation lead to moisture and mold damage?

-The temperature of these external walls increases as a result of the external insulation.
+The temperature of these external walls increases as a result of the external insulation in a cost-effective remodel fix.
 Since moisture always condenses at the coldest point, the exterior walls are even protected by the exterior insulation.
 The walls are in the warm area, and a “coldest point” can be assumed on uninsulated outer walls but no longer in insulated areas.
 Due to these higher wall surface temperatures, from a building physics point of view, the moisture from the (humid) room air can condense much more poorly; the wall is, therefore, drier overall.
 The drier the wall surface, the less likely the risk of mold growth.